 What is a GPS Tracking Device for Rental Equipment?

 GPS systems are able to locate your assets using a pre-installed transmitter that triangulates the location of the specific object using signals from several satellites and calculating the delay between each one.
-Today, GPS tracking is being used on expensive equipment across a variety of industries.
-You can find GPS device attached to:
+Today, GPS tracking is being used on expensive equipment across various industries.
+You can find the GPS device attached to:

 - Heavy equipment for construction